ibm-cloud-docs/solution-tutorials/multi-region-k8s-cis.md

 ### Create a namespace in {{site.data.keyword.registryshort_notm}}

-1. Target the {{site.data.keyword.Bluemix_notm}} CLI to the United Kingdom region
+1. Target the {{site.data.keyword.Bluemix_notm}} CLI to the United Kingdom region.
    ```bash
    ibmcloud target -r eu-gb
    ```
    {: pre}
-1. Create a namespace for the application
+1. Create a namespace for the application.
    ```bash
    ibmcloud cr namespace-add <your_namespace>
    ```